Rolv-Apneseth/just-a-tracker/README.md

 ![just-a-tracker](https://user-images.githubusercontent.com/69486699/161395157-20a5a3e0-fafc-43fe-aaad-f2778cd4c01b.png)

 ## Description

 A bug tracker web app created in Python using Flask.
 A live demo can be found [here](https://just-a-tracker.herokuapp.com/login) hosted on Heroku.

-- Note: Use `Username: Tester1` and `Password: Password123` for login credentials if you don't wish to make your own account.
+-   Note: If you don't want to make an account and instead just want to see what the program is like, in the login screen, click the `Demo` button
 -   Also please note that since the demo is hosted on Heroku, it may take a minute or two to initially load the site (Heroku puts apps to sleep after 30 minutes of inactivity)

 ## Run locally